-- Remember, if your horse's wear SHOES the nets MUST be hung at chest height or higher/secured into feeders so they cannot paw or remove.
-Otherwise they will get caught in the netting and hung up!
+- Remember, if your horses wear SHOES the nets MUST be hung at chest height or higher/secured into tubs or feeders so they cannot paw or remove.
+Otherwise they will get caught in the netting and may be hung up or injured !

 - When hanging your net remember to hang in a safe place were it can not get snagged and ripped.
 Hang from the D’s or from the web seam.

-- WARRANTY: we warranty the craftsmanship of our nets, as in the the seams that we sew, but we Do Not warranty chew thru’s or tears in the netting.
-Horses are livestock and very strong animals, we can not know which horses will not like the nets and which will.
+WARRANTY: we warranty the craftsmanship of our nets, as in the seams that we sew (under normal use), but we Do Not warranty the netting, chew thru’s or tears in the netting.
+Horses are livestock and very strong animals, we cannot know which horses will figure out the nets and which will not.
 Chew Thru’s will Not be warrantied, replaced or repaired.
-Follow our "Starting Out" instructions for best introduction and acclimation to the system.
+Follow our "Starting Out" tips for best introduction and acclimation to the system.